 *Starling will work out the weekend exchange rate considering the risk of currency fluctuations.
 You will always see the exchange rate before you click to accept it, giving you the opportunity to wait until Monday morning if you prefer.

 Who is the Starling Bank Euro Personal Account good for?

 The Euro account is designed for users who regularly need to send, receive or hold money in Euros.
 The following users are eligible:

 - UK citizens with property in Europe

-- If you get paid in Euros but live in the UK
+- People who get paid in Euros but live in the UK

-- If you want to hold Euros in your current bank account
+- People who want to hold Euros in your current bank account

-- If you need to send or receive payments in Euros
+- People who need to send or receive payments in Euros

 Who is the Starling Bank Euro Business Account good for?